Dayananda Saraswati: Christianity

 His analysis of the Bible was based on an attempt to compare it with scientific evidence, morality, and other properties.
 His analysis claimed that the Bible contains many stories and precepts that are immoral, praising cruelty, deceit and that encourage sin.
 One commentary notes many alleged discrepancies and fallacies of logic in the Bible e.g. that God fearing Adam eating the fruit of life and becoming his equal displays jealousy.
 His critique attempts to show logical fallacies in the Bible, and throughout he asserts that the events depicted in the Bible portray God as a man rather than an omniscient, omnipotent or complete being.

-He opposed the perpetual virginity of Mary, adding that such doctrines are simply against the nature of law, and that God would never break his own law because God is omniscient and infallible.
+He opposed the perpetual virginity of Mary, adding that such doctrines are simply against the law of nature, and that God would never break his own law because God is omniscient and infallible.

 Sikhism

-He regarded Guru Nanak as "rogue", who was quite ignorant about Vedas, Sanskrit, Shashtra, and otherwise Nanak wouldn't be mistaken with words.

-He further said that followers of Sikhism are to be blamed for making up stories that Nanak possessed miraculous powers and met Gods.
-He criticized Guru Gobind Singh and other Gurus, saying they "invented fictitious stories", although he also recognized Gobind Singh to be "indeed a very brave man."
+He regarded Guru Nanak as "rogue", who was quite ignorant about Vedas and Sanskrit otherwise Nanak wouldn't be mistaken with words.
+He further said that followers of Sikhism are to be blamed for making up stories that Nanak possessed miraculous powers and met God.
+He criticised Guru Gobind Singh and other Sikh Gurus, saying they "invented fictitious stories", although he also recognised Gobind Singh to be "indeed a very brave man."